Alphabetical List of Programs 1-2-3 Magic: Effective Discipline for Children 2–12

 Families dealing with, or at high risk for, a multitude of problems: substance use disorders (SUD); multigenerational trauma; and compromised ...

-Center for Mind Body Medicine (CMBM) Small Group Model for Adults
+Center for Mind-Body Medicine (CMBM) Small Group Model for Adults, The The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults

 Adults who have experienced psychological trauma though it can be used with adults suffering from depression, anxiety, stress, or chronic ...

-Center for Mind Body Medicine (CMBM) Small Group Model for Children and Adolescents
+Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents, The The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents

 Children ages 3-18 years who have experienced trauma and, optionally, their caregivers